ogcio/building-blocks-sdk/README.md

 ## Feature Flags

+### Pre-requisites
-*Pre-requisites*: For local development, make sure you have the Feature Flags services running.
+For local development, you should have the Feature Flags service running.
-You can find the service in the `feature-flags` directory.
+You can find the service in the `services/feature-flags` directory.
 Once you have the service running, refer to [Client Tokens](https://docs.getunleash.io/reference/api-tokens-and-client-keys#client-tokens) for instructions on how to generate a token.